bibitchhetri/react-native-fastapi-auth/README.md

 ```

 This will spin up:
-- A FastAPI app on `http://localhost:8000`
+- A FastAPI app on `http://localhost:8000/docs`
 - A PostgreSQL database container

 ---

 ## Frontend Setup (React Native)

-To run the mobile app:
+To run the mobile app (iOS build):

 ```bash
 cd ../frontend